 If you are using fresh semen either from a known donor or from your partner, you will need a container to collect the semen sample.
 A collection cup with a wide mouth and a shallow depth is ideal. if you use a container from home, make sure you wash and dry it thoroughly; any small amount of soap or water could kill the sperm.
 The male partner should produce the semen without using any lubricants unless they are specifically sperm friendly, for example, Pre-Seed.
 You will want to use the sample within an hour of collection.
 A fresh sample should be easy to draw into a syringe for insemination.

 Supplies for At-Home Insemination

 Placing the sample into a vagina is commonly done through the use of a needleless syringe called an insemination syringe.
-A few, like Mosie, are designed specifically for this purpose, and are therefore purpose-built to do the best job possible to help you conceive.
 You can also buy syringes from a pharmacy.
 Just ask the pharmacist for a medication syringe.
 In the IVF lab, we use Norm-ject syringes and these work well with biological samples.

 The volume of syringe you need will depend on the type of sample you are using:

 - The volume of donor sperm is usually very small (less than 1 mL).
 You will want a syringe that is as small as possible, between 1-5 mL.